-We also maintain over 30 additional office locations throughout the United States, four offices in Canada, two offices in the United Kingdom, one office in Australia, and one office in Jordan.
+We also maintain 30 additional office locations throughout the United States, four offices in Canada, three offices in the United Kingdom, two offices in Australia, three offices in New Zealand and one office in Jordan.
 We lease all of our facilities and do not own any real property.